Watch, Play, Read

-Missing your favourite zombie TV show?
+Missing your favorite zombie TV show?
 Get your undead fix in the original format

-The plot of the comics is similar to the show, but not the same; spotting the differences is just one of the pleasures of reading.
+The plot of the comic is similar to the show, but not the same; spotting the differences is just one of the pleasures of reading.

 Go BEYOND THE ORDINARY, be inspired every day, and dive deep into the world of The Red Bulletin:

 The Red Bulletin App: Read brand new stories anytime and anywhere on your mobile devices

 The Red Bulletin Magazine: Get the magazine delivered to your door every month by subscribing here